tanawadeatharva/BharatVECTO/User Manual/GUI/VEH-Editor.md

 Weight/Loading
 --------------

 These fields define the weight and loading of the vehicle. **Max.
-Loading** displayes the maximum possible loading for the selected vehicle depending on curb weight and GVW values.
+Loading** displays the maximum possible loading for the selected vehicle depending on curb weight and GVW values.

 ***Note:*** *VECTO uses the sum of* ***Curb Weight Vehicle, Curb Weight Extra Trailer/Body*** *and* ***Loading*** *for calculation!*